Dakotahernandez/SDL-redblack-tree-visualizer/README.md

 - Create a visual representation of the tree using `SDL_Plotter`.

 ## To do list
-1)get sdl working on everything on everyones computers 2)understand redblack trees
+-get sdl working on everything on everyones computers -understand redblack trees
-3)build working redblack tree
+-build working redblack tree
-4)have sdl screen recieve data that effects red black tree 5)have sdl display trew
+-have sdl screen recieve data that effects red black tree -have sdl display trew

 ### Documentation Standard